 - Our stock tank swimming pool is dug into a steep backyard hill.

 - We used a lot of rock and stone around it.

-There are also some things to consider when you decide what is best for your own stock tank pool version:
+Things to consider when deciding what is best for your own stock tank pool version

-- Do you want chlorine or salt water or simply just drain the water when dirty so you can refill it.
+- Do you want chlorine or saltwater or simply just drain the water when dirty so you can refill it?
 The 8-foot stock tank pool holds 700 gallons of water by the way so I think most people don’t want to drain it all the time.
-In our yard that was also not an option.
-(Click HERE to watch a YouTube video why you shouldn’t use salt water in a metal pool)
+In our yard that was also not an option. (watch a YouTube video on why you shouldn’t use saltwater in a metal pool)

-- Chlorine and salt water will eat away the galvanization of the tank and it will eventually rust.
+- Chlorine and salt water will eat away the galvanization of the metal and it will eventually rust.
 Remember the tank is made for livestock to drink fresh water from not altered pool water.
-So if you are looking for a longterm solution, protecting the metal is definitely necessary.
+So if you are looking for a long-term solution, protecting the metal is definitely necessary.

 - Intex Krystal Clear Sand Filter Pump for Above Ground Pools, 10-inch

 - 8-foot round pool liner (or possibly HERE and you could also add one of these 59″ round decorative faux mosaic pool mats to the bottom of your stock tank over the liner for an added fun touch)